00JCIV00/cova/README.md

 ...
 // The main cova library module.
 This is added via `build.zig` & `build.zig.zon` during installation. const cova = @import("cova");
 // The Base Command type.
-This will be Command type for all Commands in this project. const BaseCommand = cova.Command.Base();
+This will be the Command type for all Commands in this project. const BaseCommand = cova.Command.Base();
 // Utilities.
 This module has a helper function that will display the result of a successfully parsed Command and all of its sub Arguments. const utils = cova.utils;